Deo-Favente/TiktokGenerator/README.md

 ## 🚀 Features
 - Generate random ready-to-upload Tiktok videos with one command.
-- Customize sounds, images in background and main title of the videos.
+- Customize sounds, images in background and opening title videos of the produced videos.
 - Option to delete the images used, so you can't have two time an image in different videos.

 ## 💻 Installation